Aidilele/Microsoft-FJSP-RL/Readme.md

 All of the training data will be saved in `./runs`.

 Evaluating the model by running `./evaluate.py`.
 Experiments Ganttchart visualization will be saved in `./render_result`.

+## FJSP simulator

+Users can  implemente their customize algorithm by using our the FJSP environment.All of the dependent files are included in directory `./env` and `./utils`.
+You can create a FSJP environment by running:

+    dataset = '1005'    #the dataset must be located in ./dataset env = FJSPEnviroment(dir_path='./dataset/' + dataset)
+    env.reset()

+more functions about simulator can find in `./env/Environment.py`